gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/actobotics.rst

 ==========
 Actobotics
 ==========
-The Actobotics kit from ServoCity is another fixed-pitch, channel-based building system.
+The Actobotics kit from ServoCity (https://www.servocity.com/actobotics) is a fixed-pitch, channel-based building system using imperial units.
 Its 1.5” c-channel and ball-bearing based motion system allows teams to iterate and build mechanisms entirely from kit parts.

+Notes about this build system
-One advantage of Actobotics is that their channel hole pattern has many more mounting holes than a Tetrix channel, so it is less restrictive in terms of mounting.
+* Actobotics' channel hole pattern has many more mounting holes than a Tetrix channel, so it offers more flexibility in terms of mounting.
-Actobotics uses imperial units across the board, allowing for clean spacing and fitting.
+* Actobotics uses imperial units across the board, allowing for clean spacing and fitting.
+However, most other kits use metric.
-A variety of mounts and brackets make strong, compact joints between channels.
+* Actobotics can interface with other kits such as REV through a variety of Pattern Adapters.
+* ServoCity offers a 25% off discount for all FIRST teams (https://www.servocity.com/first_team_discounts), making pricing competitive.

+Notable Components
-Actobotics also sells mini-channel in addition to the standard size channel.
+* Mini-channel is offered in addition to the standard size channel for non-structural components.
-In addition to the channel, the main structural component in Actobotics kits, the X-rail extrusion system offers immense adjustability.
+* Actobotics' X-rail extrusion system offers immense adjustability and flexibility as it adds a extrusion component to a channel-based kit.
-To complement the structural offerings,
-Actobotics uses a series of clamping hubs and a robust 1/4” steel D-shaft.
+* To complement the structural offerings, Actobotics uses a series of clamping hubs and a robust 1/4” steel D-shaft.
-Finally, Actobotics has a Linear Motion Kit which uses X-rail extrusion to build extending mechanisms.
+* The Linear Motion Kit uses X-rail extrusion to build extending mechanisms.
-The ServoBlock, which prolongs the life of a servo, is recommended for all teams, regardless of kit; however, ServoBlocks seamlessly interface with the Actobotics ecosystem.
+* The ServoBlock, which prolongs the life of a servo, is recommended for all teams, regardless of kit.
+However, ServoBlocks seamlessly interface with the Actobotics ecosystem.
-Actobotics furthermore offers options such as bevel gears and Linear Actuator kits (using lead screws) for specific use cases.
-Actobotics can interface with other kits such as REV through a variety of Pattern Adapters.
+* Actobotics furthermore offers motion options such as bevel gears and Linear Actuator kits (using lead screws) for specific use cases.

-**ServoCity offers a 25% off discount for all FIRST teams, making pricing competitive.
+Verdict
-Actobotics is a solid choice for new teams, offering a reliable base kit with many options to expand upon.**
+  Actobotics is a solid choice for new teams, offering a reliable base kit with many options to expand upon.

 Kit Parts
 =========